nicholasjperry/express-jobs-web-scraper/README.md

   2) Types in the position and locaiton fields.
   3) Scrolls to the bottom of the page,
   4) Scrapes all titles that include 'jr', 'junior', or 'entry' within the post's job title.
-  5) Bulk insert of jobs based on the aforementioned critera into MongoDB database.
+  5) Bulk insert of jobs based on the aforementioned critera into a MongoDB database.
   6) Clicks on 'See More Jobs' and repeats until `lastHeight` === `newHeight`.

 # Installation and Usage